Fnnoo9/MLEMSDA/README.md

 # MLEMSDA
-This is a PyTorch implementation of the Meta-Learning Enhanced Multi-Source Domain Adaptation Framework (MLEMSDA) for Cross-User Motor Imagery EEG Transfer Learning.
+This is a PyTorch implementation of the Meta-Learning Enhanced Multi-Source Domain Adaptation for Zero-Calibration Motor Imagery EEG Decoding.

 This is an example with openBMI and HGD as source domains and CBCIC as target domain.